 You have the right to request an independent review panel to review a decision by a governors pupil discipline committee.
 You must lodge your appeal within 15 school days of you receiving the letter informing you of the decision.
 You will be informed of how to do this when you receive the decision letter from the discipline committee.
 The panel does not have the power to reinstate your child but can decide to:

-More information is available in the parents guide to exclusion appeals [pdf document] or you can contact the clerk to independent appeal panel on 01325 406333
+More information is available in the parents guide to exclusion appeals [external link] or you can contact the clerk to independent appeal panel on 01325 405492.

 If my child has additional needs, can the school exclude them?